Much like everyone else, we at the Anambas Foundation entered the year 2020 feeling...

 Multi-generational travel is a rising trend.
 Normally travelling with different age groups entails family trips with parents, children and grandchildren.
 But multi-generational travel can also refer to trips with extended family members such as adult siblings as well as cousins, aunts, uncles and more.

-Whilst the idea of holidaying with parents or in-laws may fill some with dread, multi- generational travel can be an enjoyable way to spend time with relatives, if you plan it right.
-Here are our top tips to making sure everyone has a good time.
+Whilst the idea of holidaying with parents or in-laws may fill some with dread, multi-generational travel can be an enjoyable way to spend time with relatives, if you plan it right.
+Here are our top tips for making sure everyone has a good time.

 One big change from the 1980s and 90s is that children are no longer settling in the same